DavidPratten/idr-examples/Birthday_money/README.md

     var int: age; % var defines an attribute of the relation (column of the table) var currency: birthday_money;
     constraint birthday_money = age*10.00; % constraints express a relationship
-giving standard_birthday_money__v1 % __ v1 here is an optional name of the
-                                   % definition used for literate
-                                   % programming below.
+giving standard_birthday_money__rule1
 ```

 The language used to define IDRs is not so important, the crucial aspect is that the reader, and the computing system, understand the intension.
 The
 definition above happens to have been written in [MiniZinc](https://www.minizinc.org/).

-IDRs can be queried as if it were an ordinary database table that contains _all_ the answers.
+IDRs can be queried as if they are an ordinary database table that contains _all_ the answers.
 With this table defined, the
 following
 query: